Generic name: mesna (oral/injection) [ MEZ-nah ]

 Mesna may also be used for purposes not listed in this medication guide.

-You should not use this medicine if you are allergic to mesna or similar medicines.
+You should not use mesna if you are allergic to mesna, edetate sodium, sodium hydroxide, or benzyl alcohol.

 How is mesna given?

-Before and during your treatment with mesna, you may need frequent urine tests.
+Before and during treatment with mesna, you may need frequent urine tests.

 Call your doctor if you vomit within 2 hours after taking oral mesna.
 You may need to take another oral dose or receive a mesna injection.

-Call your doctor if you have red or pink urine.
-This may be a sign that your mesna dose needs to be changed.
+Tell your doctor if you have red or pink colored urine.
+This may be a sign that your ifosfamide dose needs to be changed.

-This medication can cause false results with certain urine tests.
+This medicine can affect the results of certain medical tests.
 Tell any doctor who treats you that you are using mesna.

 Store mesna tablets at room temperature away from moisture and heat.